 There are tons of ways to take screenshot in Linux.
-You can either use the “PrintScreen” button on your keyboard, or use the comprehensive and feature-rich Shutter to do the job.
-Alternatively, if you are looking for a screen capture tool that can sync your screenshots to the cloud, ScreenCloud could be the one for you.
+If you are looking for a screen capture tool that can sync your screenshots to the cloud, ScreenCloud could be the one for you.

 ScreenCloud is an easy to use screenshot tool.
 Once installed, it will appear as a tray applet in the taskbar.
 You can either click on the icon to take a screenshot or use the pre-defined hotkey and you can decide if you want to upload the screenshots to the cloud or save as a local file.